Whooping Cough 101 | Is Azithromycin an Effective Treatment

 • It is worse at night

-• They are so strong that people may break a rib or a blood vessel while coughing
+• Symptoms may also be so strong that people may break a rib or a blood vessel while coughing

-• It happens frequently, making it hard to sleep
+• Symptoms persist frequently, making it hard to sleep

 Finally comes the recovery stage, which may take up several weeks or months.
 By now, the coughing is less frequent and less severe.
 The lungs are still weak, though, so there is a chance of other respiratory illnesses.
 Getting infected again can further affect the lungs and make it longer to recover.